adamfaasil/adamfaasil.github.io/README.md

 ## Technologies Used

 - Frontend: HTML, CSS, JavaScript
-- Frameworks/Libraries: Bootstrap, Google Fonts
+- Frameworks/Libraries: Google Fonts, Google Icons
 - Backend (use this for if applicable): [for future use.]
 - Deployment: GitHub Pages.